lindseysim/web-common/README.md

 *Array*.prototype.**overlaps**(*arr*) ⇒ `boolean`

 Check if at least one value overlaps with second array.
 Can be called from array instance or `Array` global.
 Uses strict equality.

+<a name="common-arrayRemove" href="#common-arrayRemove">#</a>
+*Array*.prototype.**remove**(*value*[, *index*[, *limit*]]) ⇒ `Array`

+Remove all instances of a value from an array.
+Creates a copy without modifying the original array.

+Set `index` to define the index at which to start indexing.
+Negatives are allowed to find a position from reverse.
+If the index is greater than or equal to the length of the array, the array is not searched and nothing is removed.

+Set `limit` to a positive value to define a limit to the number of times the value will be removed.
+Otherwise, the removal allowance is unlimited.

 <a name="common-elementIsVisible" href="#common-elementIsVisible">#</a>
 *Element*.prototype.**isVisible**() ⇒ `boolean`